zhannamatuzak/porada-de/README.md

 1. As a visitor, I want to find information about the project to learn about the project's focus and its outcomes.
 2. As a visitor, I want to find out who the members of the team are to get in contact with them.
 3. As a visitor, I want to join the team or collaborate because I want to be useful for the Ukrainian community.
-4. As a visitor, I look for the opportunity to support the project financially via donations to make useful content for the refugees and Ukrainian migrants.
+4. As a visitor, I look for the opportunity to support the project financially via donations to make useful content for Ukrainian refugees and migrants.

 ### Task flows